CoCo Fresh Milk Tea Calories & Best Low Sugar Orders

 -Going from 100% to 30% sugar?
 It’s like having cake without frosting.

 -Large to medium?
-Like choosing a regular bowl vs mixing bowl for Thanksgiving with your aunt.
+Like choosing a regular bowl vs a mixing bowl for Thanksgiving with your aunt.

 Edit the numbers/widths if your calculator shows different savings.